daswer123/xtts-api-server/README.md

   -t TUNNEL_URL, --tunnel URL of tunnel used (e.g: ngrok, localtunnel)
 ```

+If you want your host to listen, use -hs 0.0.0.0

+The -t or --tunnel flag is needed so that when you get speakers via get you get the correct link to hear the preview.
+More info [here](https://imgur.com/a/MvpFT59)

 The first time you run or generate, you may need to confirm that you agree to use XTTS.

 # API Docs